-The Group has classified on initial recognition its trade and other receivables and its cash at amortised cost.
+The Group has classified on initial recognition its trade and other receivables, cash and cash equivalents, investments in term deposit receipts and loans granted to LNG companies at amortised cost.

-Financial assets - Business model assessment
+Business model assessment

 The Group makes an assessment of the objective of the business model in which a financial asset is held at a portfolio level because this best reflects the way the business is managed and information is provided to management.
 The information considered includes: